 I have the memory of a gnat, you see.
 Even things I love fade from my brain quicker than I’d like to admit.
 And new mags eventually bump old mags from brain-rotation.

-Now I’ve always kept a stack of ripped-out catalog pages to accompany my wishlist, but it wasn’t till about six months ago that I started ripping out magazine pages as well.
-Mostly editorial images, but also the occasional ad.
-I finally figured out that if I kept the pages, the inspiration would linger longer.
-And for ages, I just kept those pages in a messy stack on my desk at home.
-But a few weeks ago, I finally organized them and was SO PLEASED with the results that I just had to share.
+So eventually I started ripping out magazine pages to stash for later reference, assuming that if I kept the pages, the inspiration would linger longer.
+Most were editorial images, but also the occasional ad.
+For ages, I just kept those pages in a messy stack on my desk at home but when I finally organized them, I was SO PLEASED with the results that I just had to share.

 Now, I know many of you keep electronic or physical inspiration boards, but I like things portable.
 So I bought a durable binder and plastic sheet protectors at my local office supply emporium, and set to organizing my clippings.

 I did them up by season, mainly, with simple hand-lettered dividers.
 As the seasons change, I’ll move the current one forward.

 Some pages that I know will interest and inspire me NEXT fall just as much as they did LAST fall.

 I also gave myself a slot for seasonless advice … like ways to dress up a white button-down, and a tutorial on layering necklaces, both topics I’ve tackled but not from these same angles.

 … and one for advice in general.
 Good styles for pear-shaped figures, how to pose for a photo, and the like.